itainuri/LF-PF_MTT/README.md

 The experimental settings we used for each comparison are taken from their respective works:
 - [2] describes an MTT radar target tracking on changing number of particles and targets.
 Our code provides a python version of the APP algorithm as well as a LF augmented APP, LF-APP.
 - [3] describes a comparison between the Sequential Importance Sampling (SIS) PF and their proposed DNN augmented Unrolling PF (UrPF) on a single 10-dimentinal state tracking experiment.
-Our code implements the SIS as described on [3] and based on their [proposed realization](https://github.com/fgfgama/unrolling-particles) for it.
+Our code implements the SIS as described in [3] and based on their [proposed realization](https://github.com/fgfgama/unrolling-particles) for it.

   *The cmparison sesults described in [1] between the UrPF, the LF-UrPF variations and the SIS-PF variations are realized on a seperate enviromnemt that is based  on the same [3] implimentation (linked above).